• Skip to main content

 Slow Cooker Method

-• Slow cook the beef cheeks on low setting until they are fall apart tender (around 8-9 hours).
-Carefully remove the beef cheeks from the ragu sauce and shred with a fork.
+• Slow cook the beef cheeks on 'low' setting until they are fall apart tender (around 8 hours).

 Notes